LeafRTP-Pro v3.2.0

 • Custom-generator worlds (Iris, Terra, datapacks) where the Anvil-first biome read keeps your safety config authoritative across MC upgrades.

-• Operators who edit YAML, version-control configs, and read profiler output.
+• Operators of every stripe.
+Set it and forget it, or version-control your YAML and read the profiler - both paths work.
 In-game /rtp menu is there when you want it; nothing is hidden behind it.

-Platform requirements: Java 21+, on Paper / Folia / Spigot / Fabric (or Arclight / Mohist for Forge / NeoForge).
+Platform requirements: Java 21+, on Paper / Folia / Spigot / Fabric / native NeoForge.
+Legacy Forge is not native - run the Spigot/Paper jar under Arclight / Mohist.

 ------------------------------------------------------------